Layalchristine24/Layalchristine24.github.io/content/blog/202303_openxlsx/index.md

 )
 ```

 Then, you can apply these styles thanks to the function [`addStyle()`](https://ycphs.github.io/openxlsx/reference/addStyle.html).
-Note
+Note that `gridExpand` is set to `TRUE` because you want these styles to be applied to all combinations of your defined rows and columns.

 ```r
 #--- unlock column size (ws_penguins) and Comments (ws_penguins_raw) -----------
 # apply unlocked style to size column
 openxlsx::addStyle(
   wb = wb,